costingalan/jumbler/README.md

 # jumbler
-Basic Bash file encoder...
-Although it's more of a proof-of-concept... access inconveniencer than foolproof encoder.
+Basic Bash file encoder.
+Although it's more of a POC access inconvenience than foolproof encoder.

 # Usage
 To "jumble" a file, use "./jumble.sh [filename]"